jina-ai/jina/docs/how-to/kubernetes.md

 ## Scaling Executors on Kubernetes

 In Jina we support two ways of scaling:

 - **Replicas** can be used with any Executor type and is typically used for performance and availability.
 - **Shards** are used for partitioning data and should only be used with Indexers since they store a state.

 Check {ref}`here <flow-topology>` for more information.

-Jina creates a separate Deployment in Kubernetes per Shard and uses [Kubernetes native replica scaling](https://kubernetes.io/docs/tutorials/kubernetes-basics/scale/scale-intro/) to create multiple Replicas per Shard.
+Jina creates a separate Deployment in Kubernetes per Shard and uses [Kubernetes native replica scaling](https://kubernetes.io/docs/tutorials/kubernetes-basics/scale/scale-intro/) to create multiple Replicas of a Deployment.